cs2103aug2015-w10-3j/main/Developer Guide.md

 3. The **`parser`** component is responsible for processing the raw user commands and passing the semantics of the command to the logic component to handle its execution.

-4. The **`storage`** component contains the cache that saves users’ tasks as well as configuration files.
+4. The **`storage`** component reads and writes the tasks' content to the file system.
+It also stores configuration files for to store user settings.

 # UI Component
 The UI component consists of a `MainApp` class that is responsible for managing the input obtained from the UI and output to be displayed on the UI.
 The UI itself is created by the `UIController` class which manages the appearance and behaviour of the UI.